 The insurance provided by RCSC covers equipment, tools, raw materials for sale to club members, and articles/items for sale if 100% of the sale goes to the club.
 The insurance provided by RCSC does not cover club members’ clothing, tools, supplies, work in progress or finished goods held for sale by the club on a consignment basis.
 Also not covered are items unrelated to club activities stored in the club room.
 The insurance provided by RCSC is subject to a deductible on a per loss basis.
 It is the sole discretion of the Board if the deductible is the responsibility of RCSC or the respective club.
 Chartered Clubs and their club members are additionally insured under the General Liability policy while acting in the capacity of a club officer or a member of the club’s Executive Board.

 Club instructors may not advertise services being rendered in RCSC Facilities.
 If clubs are advertising or marketing club events not open to the general public, they must state that the event is open to Cardholders and their escorted guests only.
 All club advertising and marketing, including social media postings, must be approved in writing by the clubs office prior to publication.

 Donations made by clubs to RCSC, excluding those made in lieu of rental or set up fees, may be used for the promotion and marketing of Chartered Clubs and their events and activities.
-Clubs may request financial assistance in promoting and marketing a club event or activity by making a request to the General Manager (FORM BP:12-12).
+Clubs may request financial assistance in promoting and marketing a club event or activity by making a request to the Director of Operations (FORM BP:12-12).
 Clubs should not expect to receive marketing assistance greater than their annual contribution to RCSC.